GAMS-dev/miro/README.md

 * RSQLite
 * digest

 MIRO will install these packages automatically when you first launch it.
-When using certain graphs and especially in the MIRO Configuration mode, the following additional packages are required:
+When using certain graphs and especially in the MIRO Configuration Mode, the following additional packages are required:

 * plotly
 * xts